marknic/RaspberryPiraeus/README.md

 # RaspberryPiraeus

-Piraeus on Docker in Kubernetes on Raspian (Debian) Linux on RPi Cluster
+Piraeus on Docker in Kubernetes on Raspbian (Debian) or Ubuntu Linux on RPi Cluster

 ## Build/install Kubernetes on a Raspberry Pi Cluster